Thebuilderekes/tw-php/notes.md

 ## Important checks to run when working with displaying database items on screen

- always check that you are calling the key from the column in the database table when trying to display data from a database table.
+-  Always check that you are calling the key from the column in the database table when trying to display data from a database table.
+-  Always echo credentials to see if env is grabbing the credentials correctly.
+- always echo a success  message after each database query method call or any kind of method call to check if the call is successful.

+## Using mariadb terminal
+- Column field do not require quotation marks like mysql queries.

- Make Database class flexible so that one can switch between .env file credentials depending on the selected database name
+ Make Database class flexible with how different env credentials can be selected so that one can switch between .env file credentials depending on the selected database name

  ```php
  public function __construct() {